emnovatedev/EinkStarter/README.md

  1. Copy all source files to the docs\nColorConvert\input folder
  2. Click on the GalleryPalette2BIN.bat file
  3. This will create image_fb.bin files for each source file in the output folder as illustrated in Figure 5.
- 4. In order to process an individual file, Run the following command from the root directory, GalleryPalette2BIN.exe --epd AC040TC1 --image image_name_fb
+ 4. In order to process an individual file, Run the following command from the root directory:

+GalleryPalette2BIN.exe --epd AC040TC1 --image image_name_fb

 Note:  The resulting bin files are ready for transfer to the mobile application.